An ad-free and cookie-free website.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Ally Financial Inc. is a leading digital financial-services company with $182.2 billionin assets as of December 31, 2020.
-As a customer-centric company with passionate customer service and innovative financial solutions, it's relentlessly focused on 'Doing it Right' and being a trusted financial-services provider to our consumer, commercial, and corporate customers.
+As a customer-centric company with passionate customer service and innovative financial solutions, it's relentlessly focused on 'Doing it Right' and being a trusted financial-services provider to its consumer, commercial, and corporate customers.
 It's one of the largest full-service automotive-finance operations in the country and offers a wide range of financial services and insurance products to automotive dealerships and consumers.
 Its award-winning online bank (Ally Bank, Member FDIC and Equal Housing Lender) offers mortgage lending, personal lending, and a variety of deposit and other banking products, including savings, money-market, and checking accounts, certificates of deposit (CDs), and individual retirement accounts (IRAs).
-Additionally,it offer securities-brokerage and investment-advisory services through Ally Invest.
+Additionally, it offer securities-brokerage and investment-advisory services through Ally Invest.
 Its robust corporate finance business offers capital for equity sponsors and middle-market companies.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.